DEPARTMENT OF CHEMISTRY

 In many current efforts to improve scientific literacy (e.g. museums, internet videos, etc.) the scientific community is asking the public to seek out the venues and resources.
 Our goal is to bring science to the community in a format that is fun, interesting, educational and beautiful.
-We took great inspiration from the amazing work of Blue Trail and open lab on their innovative and exciting project Oceanic Scales.
+We took great inspiration from the amazing work of Blue Trail and Open Lab on their innovative and exciting project Oceanic Scales.
 We also appreciate the time and input they shared in the early brainstorming stages of our project!

-The content of the installation will be determined by the student participants.
+The content of the installation is determined by the student participants.
 We believe that the process of developing an idea, evaluating its relevance, and making the science accessible and interactive is just as important as designing and building the display.
 These conversations are the essence of what we aim to develop.

 For this reason, the student participants will be actively involved in each stage of the project.

-Student participants will be expected to:
+Student participants are expected to:

 As a result, the student participants will develop skills to communicate effectively across fields and with the broader community.